 If you own a parking space which you are renting out, you may be required to pay the congestion levy.
 This will depend on how the parking space is used.

-Letting others use your car space
+Letting others use your parking space

 Combination of both

-If a car space is located in a private car park, a part-year concession is only available if it is used for an exempt purpose for more than 30 days in a calendar year.
-If it is located in a public car park, the part-year concession is available even if the space is used for an exempt purpose for only one day.
+If a parking space is located in a private car park, a part-year concession is only available if it is used for an exempt purpose for more than 30 days in a calendar year.
+If it is located in a public car park, the part-year concession is available even if the parking space is used for an exempt purpose for only one day.

 Passing on the levy

-Sub-letting a car space
+Sub-letting a parking space

 If you are sub-letting out your parking space for a non-exempt purpose, the owner of the parking space will be liable to pay the congestion levy.
 The owner may, however, request compensation for the cost of the levy from you.

 For example, if you are a tenant of a residential apartment or office space and you rent out the attached parking space to a CBD commuter, your landlord (as owner of the parking space) will have to pay the congestion levy.
 However, your landlord may be entitled to ask for compensation for the cost of the levy.
 You may, in turn, incorporate the cost of the levy into the fee that you charge the end user of the parking space.